Defining what luxury interior design is a complex answer, which is often oversimplified.

 While these high-tech features might seem like the height of luxury themselves, for most, they are essential.

-It’s when we start to explore some of the more eccentric features, that we see what luxury interiors have morphed into.
+It’s when we start to explore some of the more eccentric features, that we see what luxury interior design have morphed into.

 Another outlandish feature that only exists in luxury interiors is the photo mirror.
 This mirror actually hides a camera which takes a 360-degree picture of you.
 Thus allowing you to answer the age-old questions “does my butt look big in this”?